|

 |||||||||||||||||||||||||||

-Left: 1980's Nikon UV-Nikkor 105mm f/4.5 lens packing box with labels (45,170 bytes).
-The first production UV-Nikkor 105mm lens bears the Serial Number 200001.
+Left: packing box of the 1980s Nikon UV-Nikkor 105mm f/4.5 lens (45,170 bytes).
+The first production UV-Micro-Nikkor 105mm lens bears the Serial Number 200001.
 Deliveries commenced in September 1985.
 Records indicate some 3031 of these lenses were produced between 1985 and 1999, with the final Serial Number being 203031.
 The service period, that is parts and service support by the Nikon companies including Nikon USA, for the UV-Nikkor 105mm f/4.5 lenses ended in April 2003.
-In November 2006 the lens was reintroduced, being made available as a special order item designated "Nikon Rayfact PF10545MF-UV" as explained above in this article.
-These lenses bear the 'Rayfact' trade name indicating they originate at the Tochigi Nikon Precision Co., Ltd. facilities, one of nineteen domestic Nikon companies in the Nikon Group.
+In November 2006 the lens was reintroduced, being made available as a special order item designated “Nikon Rayfact PF10545MF-UV” as explained above in this article.
+These lenses bear the Rayfact trade name indicating they originate at the Tochigi Nikon Precision Co., Ltd. facilities, one of nineteen domestic Nikon companies in the Nikon Group.
 The Tochigi factory remains the facility where special lenses for industrial use are made, they also manufacture devices and lenses for IC/LCD steppers and scanners are made.
-The UV-105 lens is in terms of performance and arrangement identical to the original UV-Nikkor 105mm f/4.5 lens that was originally introduced by Nikon in September 1985.
+The UV-105 lens is in terms of performance and arrangement identical to the original UV-Micro-Nikkor 105mm f/4.5 lens that was originally introduced by Nikon in September 1985.
 Though still hand-assembled by the more experienced Nikon technicians, the newer UV-105 lenses benefit from some improvements of manufacturing processes implemented over recent decades.
 The UV-105 effectively replaces the UV-Nikkor lens in the Nikon line.
-Because of the limited demand for this lens, the Nikon USA (Nikon Inc.) and other Nikon companies do not formally distribute the lens however, Company Seven does sell these to customers world-wide.
+Because of the limited demand for this lens the Nikon USA (Nikon Inc.) and other Nikon companies do not formally distribute the lens however, Company Seven does sell these to customers world-wide.
 The Serial Number range for these lenses spans from 700001 up to at least 700304 by the Winter of 2011.
 As illustrated in the original instruction manual provided below, the UV-Nikkor included several accessories to facilitate focusing the lens in visible light then to swing a UV transmitting filter into place to capture the image.
 The provided accessories were:

-1. AF-1 Gelatin Filter Holder (PN 2278), The Nikon UV Transmitting filter is visually opaque but allows UV light to pass, rejecting visible light and most infrared too.
-So the UV Transmitting is installed into the UR-2 Holder, then this assembly is attached to the front hinged flap of the AF-1.
+1. AF-1 Gelatin Filter Holder (PN 2278), The Nikon UV Transmitting filter is visually opaque but allows UV light to pass, rejecting visible light and most but not all infrared too.
+To put it into use the UV Transmitting Filter is installed into the UR-2 Holder, then this assembly is attached to the front hinged flap of the AF-1 Gelatin Filter Holder.
 The AF-1 assembly has a male 52mm thread so that it can be attached directly onto the front of the UV-Nikkor (or PF10545MF-UV) lens.
-For conventional applications the AF-1 accepts optional Gelatine filters between the inner and outer hinged metal frames.
+For conventional applications the AF-1 accepts optional Gelatin filters between the inner and outer hinged metal frames.
 Furthermore, for conventional photography the AF-1 front frame has 60mm screw threads to accept the optional Nikon HN-12 Lens Hood, this is a two piece hood accommodating lenses of 35 to 55mm and lenses of 80 to 200mm focal length.
 For use in UV applications one threads the UR-2 (with the UV Transmitting Filter inserted) onto the 60mm thread of the AF-1.
 Then to focus visually one lowers the AF-1 front flap with the filter attached out of the way, then once focus is achieved the filter element is moved over the lens to block the visible and most IR light.
 For infrared photography a suitable optional filter (R60 for example) would be used in place of the UV transmitting filter.
 The Nikon price list of May 1986 indicates the list price of the UV-Nikkor 105mm f/4.5 lens was $2,200.00 USD, while the dealer cost $1,430.00.
 There were some options available for the lens including the Lens Case CL-15S with soft plush lining (interior 3.3 x 4.1 in. - 8.38 x 10.41 cm) and the Nikon HS-14 snap-on Lens Hood.
 However, for UV work all that is required is included.
 For lighting Nikon produced a dedicated flash unit based on their powerful Nikon SB-14 but optimized for work in the long UV and near infrared, this is designated the SB-140 UV-IR and it was similarly a special order item too.

 |